-An extraordinarily footballer who was in a class of his own in 1961.
-Halbert finally won the Magarey Medal despite the club finishing bottom after finishing runner up in 1955 (his debut season), 1958 and 1960.
+John Halbert was an extraordinary footballer who was in a class of his own in 1961 and finally won the Magarey Medal despite the club finishing bottom after coming runner up in 1955 (his debut season), 1958 and 1960.

-During his magnificent career he played 244 games, kicked 253 goals, won four best and fairest awards, was named All Australian in 1961 and played for South Australia on sixteen occasions.
+He played 244 games, kicked 253 goals, won four best and fairest awards, was named All Australian in 1961 and played for South Australia on 16 occasions.

 He is a member of the club’s Hall of Fame, was named at centre half forward in the Sturt Team of the 20th Century and in 2017 was inducted into the Australian Football Hall of Fame in recognition of his outstanding career both on and off the field.